Get Access to Our Service Rates TODAY! 👉HERE

 What do you need to perform a remote online notarization?

 Access to a desktop, laptop, tablet, or mobile device with camera and microphone.
 A stable, high-speed internet connection, a valid, unexpired government-issued photo ID and ability to pass Knowledge-Based Authentication (KBA) for identity verification.
-NOTE: You must have basic knowledge of operating a computer and move between platforms.
+You must have basic knowledge of operating a computer and move between platforms.

 What other services do you offer?